Certifying Some Distributional Robustness with Principled Adversarial Training: Experiments

 Our technique for distributionally robust optimization with adversarial training extends beyond supervised learning.
 To that end, we present empirical evaluations on supervised and reinforcement learning tasks where we compare performance with empirical risk minimization (ERM) and, where appropriate, models trained with the fast-gradient method~\eqref{eqn:fgsm} (FGM)~\citep{ASgoodfellow2015explaining}, its iterated variant (IFGM)~\citep{ASkurakin2016adversarial}, and the projected-gradient method (PGM)~\citep{MadryMaScTsVl17}.
 PGM augments stochastic gradient steps for the parameter $\theta$ with projected gradient ascent over $x \mapsto \loss(\theta; x, y)$, iterating (for data point $x_i, y_i$)

-for $t = 1, \ldots, T_{\rm adv}$, where $\Pi$ denotes projection onto $\mc{B}_{\epsilon, p}(x_i):=\{x: \norm{x - x_i}_p \le \epsilon\}$.
+for $t = 1, \ldots, T_{\rm adv}$, where $\Pi$ denotes projection onto $\mathcal{B}_{\epsilon, p}(x_i):=\{x: \norm{x - x_i}_p \le \epsilon\}$.

 The adversarial training literature (e.g.~\citet{ASgoodfellow2015explaining}) usually considers $\linf{\cdot}$-norm attacks, which allow imperceptible perturbations to all input features.
-In most scenarios, however, it is reasonable to defend against weaker adversaries that instead perturb influential features more.
-We consider this setting and train against $\ltwo{\cdot}$-norm attacks.
+Since in most scenarios it is reasonable to defend against weaker adversaries that instead perturb influential features more, we consider training against $\ltwo{\cdot}$-norm attacks.
 Namely, we use the squared Euclidean cost for the feature vectors $c_x(x,x') \defeq \ltwo{x - x'}^2$ and define the overall cost as the covariate-shift adversary~\eqref{eqn:supervised-cost} for WRM (Algorithm~\ref{alg:thealg}), and we use $p = 2$ for FGM, IFGM, PGM training in all experiments; we still test against adversarial perturbations with respect to the norms $p = 2, \infty$.
 We use $T_{\rm adv} = 15$ iterations for all iterative methods (IFGM, PGM, and WRM) in training and attacks.

 In Section~\ref{sec:toy}, we visualize differences between our approach and ad-hoc methods to illustrate the benefits of certified robustness.
-In Section~\ref{sec:mnist} we consider a supervised learning problem for MNIST where we adversarially perturb the test data.
+In Section~\ref{sec:mnist} we consider supervised learning problems where we adversarially perturb the test data for the MNIST and Stanford Dogs~\cite{khosla2011novel} datasets.
 Finally, we consider a reinforcement learning problem in Section~\ref{sec:cartpole}, where the Markov decision process used for training differs from that for testing.

 WRM enjoys the theoretical guarantees of Sections~\ref{sec:approach} and~\ref{sec:generalization-robustness} for large $\gamma$, but for small $\gamma$ (large adversarial budgets), WRM becomes a heuristic like other methods.
 In Appendix~\ref{sec:large-adversary}, we compare WRM with other methods on attacks with large adversarial budgets.
 In Appendix~\ref{section:sup-norm}, we further compare WRM---which is trained to defend against $\ltwo{\cdot}$-adversaries---with other heuristics trained to defend against $\linf{\cdot}$-adversaries.
 WRM matches or outperforms other heuristics against imperceptible attacks, while it underperforms for attacks with large adversarial budgets.